aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 ## Setting up Known External Types

 LINQ Reporting Engine must be aware of custom external types that you reference in your template before the engine processes the template.
-You can set up external types known by the engine through the ReportingEngine.KnownTypes property.
+You can set up external types known by the engine through the `ReportingEngine.KnownTypes` property.
 The property represents an unordered set (that is, a collection of unique items) of [Type](http://msdn.microsoft.com/en-us/library/system.type\(v=vs.110\).aspx) objects.
 Every type in the set must meet requirements declared at “Working with Types”.

-**Note –** Aliases of simple types like int, string, and others are known by the engine by default.
+**Note –** Aliases of simple types like `int`, `string`, and others are known by the engine by default.

 Consider the following example.
-Given an ImageUtil class declared at your application and a template accessing a static member of this class, you can use the following code to make the engine be aware of the class before processing the template.
+Given an `ImageUtil` class declared at your application and a template accessing a static member of this class, you can use the following code to make the engine be aware of the class before processing the template.

 {{< highlight csharp >}}
     ReportingEngine engine = new ReportingEngine();